eagerjiang/spring-in-action-demo/README.md

 # spring-in-action-demo
-programming demos while reading spring in action version 4
+programming demos created when reading spring in action version 4, while a part of them belongs to version 5.